hpe-dev-incubator/hpe-dev-portal/content/blog/get-started-with-application-performance-monitoring-tools-overview.md

 Prometheus was joined [Cloud Native Computing Foundation (CNCF)](https://www.cncf.io) and became the second hosted project after Kubernetes.
 It has managed to obtain a large and vibrant community of contributors and users ever since.
 Prometheus is good and focuses mainly on application metric monitoring.
 In order to have a seamless experience with both metrics and traces that are required by APM, you can integrate Prometheus with other open source tracing tool, such as [Jaeger](https://www.jaegertracing.io/).
 However, since Jaeger lacks sophisticated capabilities for analyzing and segmenting all of user trace data, it has only some support for filtering certain data, experience of such integration may not be great.

-Prometheus is considered simple to install and easy to use.
-However, it requires you already have skills in the open source world and know Apache.
 Prometheus is an open source tool with *46K* GitHub stars and *7.7K* Github forks.
 In [StackShare community](https://stackshare.io/prometheus), Prometheus has been mentioned in *852* company stacks and *1962* developer stacks.
 Since it is free, Prometheus certainly wins on pricing.
-However, full functionality of Prometheus demands skills in open source and competence in Apache based applications.
+However, full functionality of Prometheus demands skills in open source and competence in _Apache_ based applications.
 Without those required skills and experience, the Prometheus interface can be difficult to master, and some others even find it difficult to set it up and scale.

 Prometheus is maintained by volunteers, not by a company.
 It relies on other open source tools for security.
 Fixing security issues in Prometheus is done on a *best-effort* basis.
 Prometheus strives to release security fixes within 7 days for its key components *alertmanager*, *node exporter*, *blackbox exporter* and *pushgateway*, etc.